days left to the 2024 election! Your ballot is your power, and when we show up, equality wins. Click here to visit our 2024 Voting Center!

 Police misconduct, when left unchecked, stigmatizes the law enforcement agencies that seek to serve the community with integrity, and fosters mistrust between the community and police that is difficult to repair.

-The End Racial and Religious Profiling Act has not yet been introduced in the 118th Congress.
+The End Racial and Religious Profiling Act was reintroduced in the Senate by Sen. Ben Cardin (D-MD) on March 30, 2023.
+It has not yet been reintroduced in the House of Representatives.

 For more information, please contact legislation@hrc.org.
 Read about other federal legislation pertinent to the LGBTQ+ community here.